sprylab/purple-docs/source/webviews.rst

 This API can be used to play remote audio streams and files.
 The audio will continue playing even if the user puts the app to the background.

+.. property:: background_mode_audio_enabled
+  :color: blue
+  :versionadded-ios: 3.11.0
+  :type: boolean
+  :default: false

+  This property enables the background audio mode for iOS apps.
+  This allows the playback to continue when the app is moved to the background.

+  Note that enabling this property also means that other audio applications get interrupted.

 .. code-block:: javascript
   :linenos: